Edward2k/textAdventure/docs/assignment2COPY .md

 *<u>getGameState(): String</u>* is a function which will return a string containing the high-level overview of the game.

+*<u>executeCommand(Array<Array<String\>>)</u>* is a function that will execute a command, that is received from a *Player*.
+It is important to note that the whole system is multiThreaded, and for every instance of a *Player* in a *Game*, a thread is opened to read and execute instructions from that *Player*.
+Each thread will handle all of the instructions given by any *Player*.
+The thread will call *Player.getInstruction()*, and wait for that to execute.
+Once a *Player* has entered the *Instruction*, the *Game* will execute that instruction, and *Print* to the player what the result was.

 The relationships to *Game* are very specific.
 However, these relations are further described in *Map* and *Player*.
 At a highlevel, a *Game* can have at most 1 map, but can have any posotive number greater than 1 of *Players*.

 <h5 id="Player">Player</h5>